CRBroughton/V3/docs/GUIDE.md

 database with `pnpm run prisma:migrate`.
 You can then begin to use the type safe Prisma client to interact with your database (see TRPC section below).

+By default, V3 is set up with a SQLite database, however I have included the PostgreSQL database connector, as well as a docker-compose.yml file if you should wish to switch; Simply comment out the existing SQLite connector in the schema.prisma file, and uncomment the PostgreSQL connector, provide your database parameters in the .env file and run
+`docker compose up -d`.

 ## TRPC